 Death penalty upheld in prison murder at Warren Correctional

 Oct.
-19—The Ohio Supreme Court upheld the death penalty and conviction in the fatal attack of an inmate in 2019 at the Warren Correctional Institution in Lebanon.
+20—The Ohio Supreme Court upheld the death penalty and conviction in the fatal attack of an inmate in 2019 at the Warren Correctional Institution in Lebanon.

 The court unanimously upheld Victoria Drain's conviction for aggravated murder with Justice Jennifer Brunner dissenting on the death penalty, according to Court Ohio News.